aevyrie/bevy_mod_picking/README.md

 );
 ```

-You can see an example of this in action in the `stress_test` example in this repo.
+This will run a system in Bevy to automatically compute the bounding sphere of the supplied mesh.You can see an example of bounding spheres used in the `stress_test` example.
 Please be aware that the API for this feature is likely to change over coming releases.

 # License